BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 This enables the ff_strategy_registry connection to connect to our gui, if false we will not broadcast events to the registry and will be invisible to the gui.

 #### `tick_over_no_data: bool`
-If true the historical engine will tick at buffer duration speed when there is no historical data available.
+If true the historical engine will tick at buffer durations even when there is no historical data available.
-This allows us to use timed events of fill forward over weekends, if no, the engine will skip days where no data was available and jump to the next time instantly.
+This allows us to use timed events of fill forward over weekends, if false, the engine will skip any periods where no data was available and jump to the next time instantly.
 This does nothing in live.

 #### `synchronize_accounts: bool`